flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 In Panoptic-PolarNet, additional prediction heads are added to the end of the UNet backbone.
 For each grid cell, a heatmap of likely object centers is generated.
 Grid cells with the same centers are grouped together, and a deterministic fusion step is used to combine the groupings with the semantic segmentation prediction to produce a panoptic segmentation prediction.
 A combined loss function is used to optimize all of the prediction heads simultaneously.

+Panoptic quality is used as a metric to evaluate panoptic segmentation:

+$$
+    \text{PQ}=\text{SQ}\cdot \text{RQ}
+$$

+combining segmentation quality (IoU) with recognition quality (often F1 score, measuring precision and recall).

-Panoptic quality is used as a metric to evaluate panoptic segmentation, and Panoptic-PolarNet achieved state of the art performance on SemanticKITTI panoptic segmentation when it was published.
+Panoptic-PolarNet achieved state of the art performance on SemanticKITTI panoptic segmentation when it was published.

 ## Results